osixia/container-baseimage/README.md

 Inspect the output and you should see that the secret is present in startup script:
 > \*\*\* Running /container/run/startup/nginx...

-> The secret is: The bdd password is Baw0unga!
+> The secret is: The database password is Baw0unga!

 And the secret is not defined in the process:
 > \*\*\* Remove file /container/environment/99-default/default.yaml.startup [...]